How to Create Marketing Buzz: Best Practices to Amplify Your Brand

 • Encouraging user-generated content, like customer reviews and photos, to increase viral potential and build trust in the brand.

-• Adding a pinch of unconventional marketing tactics, such as unique marketing ploys, to initiate a chain reaction of word-of-mouth promotion.
+• Incorporating unconventional marketing tactics, such as unique marketing ploys, to initiate a chain reaction of word-of-mouth promotion.

 • Selecting strategic social media platforms to maximize visibility and impact when creating buzz.